Private Versailles Château & Park Tour

-When Louis XIV set the architect Louis Le Vau, artist and decorator Charles Le Brun, and landscape architect Andre Le Notre to work on creating the Chateau de Versailles, he had a multitude of purposes.
+When Louis XIV set the architect Louis Le Vau, artist and decorator Charles Le Brun, and landscape architect André Le Nôtre to work on creating the Château de Versailles, he had a multitude of purposes in mind.
 Not least was simultaneously impressing and imprisoning, in a gilded cage, the nobility that gave him such a fright when he was a child living at the Palais Royal in Paris.

-This private Versailles tour not only takes you to see the chateau and park that he created, in all their glory, it also provides insights into the psychology that created them.
+This private Versailles tour not only takes you to see the château and park that he created, in all their glory, it also provides insights into the psychology that created them.
 From hunting lodge to the site of the most spectacular festivities, Versailles for over a century was the measure of power and luxury for the entire world, and the Sun King meant it that way.

-When we tour Versailles, we suggest starting with a visit at the Palais Royal in Paris, where an attempt to assassinate the royal family set in motion the thought processes that resulted in the construction of the royal chateau in Versailles.
-Since it is on the way, we then drive through the Parc de St. Cloud, site of another royal chateau, also designed by the same landscape architect, Andre Le Notre.
-There you will see swathes of the primeval Rouvray Forest that travelers rode through when Versailles was first created, giving you an idea of what travel to Versailles was like in the 17th century.
+When we tour Versailles, we suggest starting with a visit at the Palais Royal in Paris, where an attempt to assassinate the royal family set in motion the thought processes that resulted in the construction of the royal château in Versailles.
+Since it is on the way, we then drive through the Parc de St. Cloud, site of another royal château, also designed by the same landscape architect, André Le Nôtre.
+There you will see swathes of the primeval Rouvray Forest that travelers rode through when Versailles was first created, giving you an idea of what travel to Versailles was like in the late 17th century when it opened.

-During the drive, your private guide will explain how Louis XIV wove together many strands of different purposes to create the chateau.
-Our clients thereby understand what the Chateau de Versailles was all about, before they even see it.
-When we arrive at the opening, our Versailles tour party enters the chateau using the priority entrance tickets we have procured in advance.
+During the drive, your private guide will explain how Louis XIV wove together many strands of different purposes to create the château.
+Our clients thereby understand what the Château de Versailles was all about, before they even see it.
+When we arrive you will enter the château using the priority entrance tickets we have procured in advance.

-After visiting the chateau and gardens we suggest taking a break for lunch at one of our favorite brasseries in all of France, the near-by Brasserie du Théâtre Montansier, quite near the chateau.
-Following lunch, we will drive into the park and explore the Grand Canal, Grand Trianon and finally enter the Domain of Marie Antoinette, where her detachment from reality finally put paid Louis XIV’s grand scheme for governing France.
-The Domaine of Marie Antoinette consists of the Petit Trianon Palace, her English gardens, her theater and her Norman Village.
+We suggest at this point taking a break for lunch, perhaps at one of our favourite brasseries in all of France, the near-by Brasserie du Théâtre Montansier, quite near the château.
+Following lunch, we will drive into the park and explore the Grand Canal, Grand Trianon and, finally, enter the Domain of Marie Antoinette, where her detachment from reality finally wrecked Louis XIV’s grand scheme for governing France.
+The Domain of Marie Antoinette consists of the Petit Trianon Palace, her English gardens, the French Pavillion, her theater and her Norman Village.

 When you choose Paris Luxury Tours to tour Versailles, we provide an expert guide who is a university-trained specialist in the history and culture of France, and who also has expert knowledge of the reigns of Louis XIV, XV and XVI, as well as the life of Marie Antoinette.
-More important, our guide shares with you the myriad fascinating quirks of personality of these figures, who defined the history of one of the most important countries in Europe and Europe itself.
-Our guides speak English as natural first language and they are expert drivers, who drive you safely and comfortably in upscale vehicles.
+More important, our guide shares with you the myriad fascinating quirks of personality of these figures, who defined the history of one of the most important countries in Europe and the world itself.
+Our guides speak English as natural first language, and they are expert drivers, who drive you safely and comfortably in upscale vehicles.

-We think that there is more than enough to enjoyably fill a whole day of touring in Versailles alone, but it is also possible to limit your tour of the Chateau de Versailles to just the chateau, to make time available to see something else, such as the Chateau at Vaux le Vicomte, which preceded Versailles (and provoked it).
+We think that there is more than enough to enjoyably fill a whole day of touring in Versailles alone, but it is also possible to limit your tour of it to only the château, to make time available to see something else, such as the château at Vaux le Vicomte, which preceded Versailles (and provoked it).
 You can also pair your tour of the château in Versailles with something unrelated, such as Claude Monet’s home and gardens in Giverny, or the Notre Dame Cathedral in Chartres.
 Don’t hesitate to ask us to create a custom itinerary for you.

-However there is more than enough to fill an enjoyable day of touring in Versailles, and we consider the Domaine of Marie Antoinette (which requires a whole day tour to include), almost as compelling as the chateau itself.
+However there is more than enough to fill an enjoyable day of touring in Versailles, and we consider the Domaine of Marie Antoinette (which requires a whole day tour to include), almost as compelling as the château itself.
 We therefore recommend the full day tour.